Promises Trauma PTSD Treatment

 Many people with alcohol or drug addiction have a history of trauma.
-Whether this was a single traumatic event or abuse over several years, Promises offers an integrative therapeutic program that helps you self-heal and reduces the possibility of relapse.
+Whether this was a single traumatic event or abuse over several years, Promises trauma treatment offers an integrative therapeutic program that helps you self-heal and reduces the possibility of relapse.

 Using EMDR (Eye Movement Desensitization and Reprocessing), an innovative method of psychotherapy that involves eye movements and bilateral stimulation to desensitize and reprocess traumatic memories, the new program at Promises is especially helpful for those in recovery for drug and alcohol addiction who may be at high risk for relapse if they do not get significant relief from the overwhelming emotions that can be the legacy of trauma.

-The trauma program is headed by psychotherapist Barbara Brawerman, who is a certified EMDR therapist and an EMDRIA-approved EMDR consultant; she has been trained in affect regulation skills training as well as somatic-based psychotherapies.
+The trauma treatment program is headed by psychotherapist Barbara Brawerman, who is a certified EMDR therapist and an EMDRIA-approved EMDR consultant; she has been trained in affect regulation skills training as well as somatic-based psychotherapies.
 With more than a decade of experience, Brawerman is able to assess each client with skill and specificity, making sure that each individual client’s symptoms are attended to comprehensively.
 Clients at Promises who have issues related to trauma meet with Brawerman for an hour-long session of EMDR each week and participate in weekly group therapy.